davvvidy/CampMaster/README.md

 - MySQL 8.0.22
 - JDBC
 ## Features
-- Registration like a Admin, Trener, Parents or Child
+- Registration like an Admin, Trainer, Parents or Child
 - Login
 - Edit profiles
 - Creating a new Camp